The Fairfax County BEOC

 Business Emergency Operations Council

-We are a consortium of businesses who are working with Fairfax County Government officials and the Office of Emergency Management to enable focused and timely communications and to foster a greater understanding of what it means to be a resilient business in Fairfax County.
+We are a consortium of businesses who work together to enable focused timely communications and to foster a greater understanding of what it means to be a resilient business in Fairfax County.

-The BEOC was created to enable better coordination and collaboration between businesses, with a presence in Fairfax County, and local government officials when preparing for, responding to, and recovering from, disasters or other events with the potential to impact normal operations.
+The BEOC was created to enable better coordination and collaboration between businesses within Fairfax County to prepare for, respond to, and recover from, disasters or other events with the potential to impact normal operations.

 Participation in the BEOC is completely voluntary and open to members of the private sector, including large and small businesses, trade associations, universities, think-tanks, and non-profits.
-During response activities, BEOC members are linked into Fairfax County's Emergency Operations Center.
+During response activities, BEOC members are linked together to assist each other throughout the crisis.

 What We Do

-The BEOC works with Fairfax County on short-term and long-term goals for county preparedness.
+The BEOC works with all members on short-term and long-term goals for county preparedness.

 Alert and Notification

-The county will alert the BEOC if there is a disruption that requires a response from or action by the BEOC membership.
+The BEOC will alert all members if there is a disruption that requires a response from or action by the BEOC membership.

-Each member of the organization will utilize information from the county in order to activate their own response plan.
+Each member of the organization will utilize information from the BEOC to activate their own response plan.

-The county will coordinate with the council for assistance in post-incident activities.
+The BEOC will coordinate with all members in post-incident activities.
 The goal of every business is to prepare for long-term economic recovery.

-The Fairfax County Business Emergency Operations Center (BEOC) exists as a result of exemplary public-private partnerships between local government and forward-planning corporate citizenry.
+The Fairfax County Business Emergency Operations Center (BEOC) exists as a result of exemplary public-private partnerships.
 All parties have a deep attachment to ensure community resiliency to better serve our residents, customers, and business owners.

 The BEOC has committed to the growth and expansion of participation across all business avenues and is currently supported by voluntary representation from the following sectors, which include but are not limited to: hospitality, banking, legal services, real estate, telecommunication, consulting services, and information technology.

-The Fairfax County Business Emergency Operations Council (BEOC) serves as a vehicle of information sharing between the Fairfax County Office of Emergency Management and the businesses of Fairfax County regarding matters of emergency management.
+The Fairfax County Business Emergency Operations Council (BEOC) serves as a vehicle of information sharing between Fairfax County Businesses regarding matters of emergency management.
 On behalf of myself and/or the company/organization/association/entity named below, I hereby acknowledge and agree to the following terms and conditions for participating as a member of the BEOC.

 There will be no priority service offered to any entity participating within the BEOC.